SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Models

 \section{Models}

-Below, we describe the models we use in the semi-supervised annotation framework and subsequently for evaluating the contribution of \olidweak for offensive language identification.
-In order to maximize the diversity of the models' rationales, we construct a suite of heterogeneous machine learning models consisting of PMI \cite{turney2003measuring}, FastText \cite{joulin2016bag}, LSTM \cite{hochreiter1997long}, and BERT \cite{devlin2019bert}.
-These models have diverse inductive biases, which is an essential prerequisite for our semi-supervised setup (see Section \ref{S:DemocraticCoTraining}).
+In this section, we describe the models used for semi-supervised annotation and for evaluating the contribution of \olidweak{} for offensive language identification.
+We use a suite of heterogeneous machine learning models: PMI \cite{turney2003measuring}, FastText \cite{joulin-etal-2017-bag}, LSTM \cite{hochreiter1997long}, and BERT \cite{devlin-etal-2019-bert}, which have diverse inductive biases.
+This is an essential prerequisite for our semi-supervised setup (see Section~\ref{S:DemocraticCoTraining}), as we assume that an ensemble of models with different inductive biases would ecrease each individual model's bias.